ravidorr/ForkSure/docs/google-play/google_play_assets_guide.md

   - Not age-restricted
   - Embeddable
 - **Recommendations:**
-  - Show actual app experience in first 10 seconds
+  - Show actual app experience in the first 10 seconds
   - Keep under 30 seconds for autoplay
   - 80% should be actual app footage